 What to Pack: The Ultimate Travel Packing Checklist

-Whether this is your first trip or your hundredth trip, it’s always helpful to have a rundown of what items you may want to pack.
+Whether this is your first trip or your hundredth trip, it’s always helpful to have a rundown of what items you may want to pack so you have a travel checklist.
 Bookmark this packing list, because you'll want to refer back to it to make sure you've thought of everything you might want to pack.
 We even have trip-specific resources at the end.

 Step 1: Collect Important Travel Documents, Cash, and Credit Cards